glatigny/woi-spec/manifesto/introduce-new-concepts.md

 For personal storage vision, the usage of multiplke storages should be possible.
 It would be possible to copy data from the other storage into the main personal storage; but when communicating with other people using a sub-identity (link to another storage), the data should be available under the other storage since it is the access point for communication.

+### Relay of personal storage

+A sub-identity could be attached to a relay, which make the transfer with the main personal storage.
+It can send the received content to the main, or retrieve from the main if needed.\
+Thanks to the relay, the main storage is hidden for communication, the receivers can only see the relay and it can also help moving the personal storage.

-### Relay storage mapping
+### Personal storage mapping

 *Part still in work in progress*

-Mapping might not be required since the shainr gkeys come with the entry point, so if someone changes its personal storage, he should be able to content everyone to inform the change.\
+Mapping might not be required since the sharing keys comes with the entry-point, so if someone changes its personal storage he should be able to contact everyone to inform the change.\
 *Just like changing the phone number, the full address book is still available in the phone.*

 The mapping in not an identity directory; it should help knowing what server contact to delivery the content.\